 Python is developed with the C programming language and some of the language syntaxes are borrowed from the C. The % is an operator used to format a given string in different ways.
 The %d is the format specifier used to print integers or numbers.
-There is also the %s string specifier which is complimentary for the %d specifier.
+There is also the %s string specifier which is used to print and format string values and string variables.

 %d Format Specifier